eclipse-velocitas/cli/README.md

 FLAGS
   -n --name      Name of the Vehicle App
-  -l --language  Programming language of velocitas framework to use -e --example   Use an example on which the Vehicle App will be generated -i --interface Functional interface your Vehicle App should use
+  -l --language  Programming language of velocitas framework to use -e --example   Use an example upon which to base your Vehicle App -i --interface Functional interface your Vehicle App should use

 DESCRIPTION